Skip to Content

 If the Administrative Court has decided that the permit must be granted, the Finnish Immigration Service will issue you with the permit.
 The Finnish Immigration Service may also request leave to appeal in respect of the Administrative Court’s decision from the Supreme Administrative Court.

 If the Administrative Court has returned the matter for renewed consideration, the Finnish Immigration Service reviews your matter in order to determine whether sufficient grounds exist to grant you asylum, subsidiary protection status, or an other residence permit in Finland.
 You may be invited to a new asylum interview, if the Finnish Immigration Service needs further information to make a decision in your matter.
-The Finnish Immigration Service will observe the updated guidelines when it issues a decision.
+The Finnish Immigration Service will always observe in its decisions the current country of origin information regarding the different regions of Afghanistan

 The Taliban’s rise to power in August 2021 and the changes in Afghanistan’s administrative circumstances and security situation had a considerable impact on the availability of country information, which affected the processing times of applications.
 However, the Finnish Immigration Service has now obtained a sufficient amount of current country information regarding the different parts of Afghanistan.
 If you have not yet receive a decision from the Finnish Immigration Service on your application, you will receive a decision in the next few months.